coltin5/coltin5/README.md

 - 👋 Hi, I’m @coltin5
-- 👀 I’m interested in Front End Development!
+- 👀 I’m interested in Java & Front End Development!
-- 🌱 I’m currently learning about Responsive Web Design & Mobile Programming
+- 🌱 I’m currently learning about Java memory management
 - 💞️ I’m looking to collaborate on a Project
 - 📫 How to reach me: Coltin1880@gmail.com